henriqueinonhe/promises-training/README.md

 - Foundation -> Exercises based on the foundations of promises and their implementation, and common helpers.

 > [!IMPORTANT]
 > There isn't an specific order for categories, you can start from any of them and switch to another one even before finishing the other one completely.
-Howerer, the exercises have different [levels](#levels) that will be discussed next.
+However, the exercises have different [levels](#levels) that will be discussed next.

 Exercises are located within `src/exercises/<category>` folders, where `<category>` is one of the categories mentioned above.